Flow Matching for Offline Reinforcement Learning with Discrete Actions: Conclusion

-We presented a discrete, preference-conditioned generative policy optimization framework for offline RL that replaces continuous probability flows with a CTMC over discrete actions.
-By learning a transition-rate model via discrete flow matching and performing policy improvement through value-guided endpoint reweighting, our method can efficiently generate actions for varying preferences at inference time, without retraining, in discrete action spaces.
+We presented QDFM, a generative policy framework for offline RL that replaces continuous probability flows with a CTMC over discrete actions.
+By learning transition rates via discrete flow matching and guiding them with Q-weighted endpoint reweighting, our method can generate actions for varying preferences at inference time without retraining.
+Beyond matching or exceeding baselines on standard benchmarks showing strong performance in multi-objective and multi-agent settings, QDFM recovers multiple behavioral modes from multimodal offline data, a capability that deterministic baselines structurally lack.

-Interesting future directions include extending our framework to other RL settings, such as missing/biased offline datasets, online and hybrid learning, and multi-agent scenarios including dynamic and decentralized multi-agent RL.
+\paragraph{Limitations and future work.} QDFM requires simulating a CTMC at inference time, which is comparatively slower than single-pass action selection used by traditional methods and reducing this cost through single-step generation is a promising direction.
+The multi-goal gridworld proves our multimodality advantage on a smaller scale and validating this on more complex domains and scaling to larger discrete action spaces such as language token selection are natural next steps.